Budgeting 101: A Guide for Parents and Teenagers

 Your weekly meeting can be an opportunity to share your own financial stories and be real about struggles you had or mistakes you made when you were their age.
 Did you max out a high-interest credit card or blow your first paycheque on a pair of expensive jeans?
 It helps them to see that no one is perfect.

 These weekly check-ins aren’t meant to be overbearing; they’re designed to help teens develop financial self-sufficiency.
 Review the goals they met (or didn’t meet), and help them identify future things to strive for.
-Maybe they want to save money to live on campus during university or save for a used car.
+Maybe they want to save money to live on campus during university or buy their first car.
 Set them up with a Mydoh app and Smart Cash Card to help them gain real money skills.
 Maybe you want to offer your own incentives by matching the money they’re able to set aside for big-ticket items.
 If it’s post-secondary education they’re interested in, you can brainstorm scholarships or grant money they may be eligible for and help them apply.

 Set your teen up for success